Transferring your life insurance to your child

 If you have a large estate, your beneficiaries will likely pay high estate taxes upon your death.
 If you have a life insurance policy, its value is considered part of your estate.
 This is why some people consider transferring their life insurance policies to their children.

 Changing Life Insurance Ownership

-Transferring ownership of a life insurance policy to your child is easy.
+Transferring ownership of a life insurance policy to your child is simple.
 You need to complete a change-of-ownership form, which can be provided by your insurance company.
 When you change ownership, the policy still covers you, but the new owner now holds the policy.

-So why don’t parents simply purchase their life insurance in their children’s names to begin with?
-Because your child must be at least 18 years old to receive the transfer.
 And despite the ease of transferring the policy ownership, once it is transferred, you cannot transfer it back.
 Before making such a permanent decision, parents should consult financial advisors and talk honestly with their children about whether it is the right thing to do.